 Take the online hearing quiz.
-If you answer yes to several of these questions, you likely have some form of hearing loss and should call us to get your hearing tested to determine if you could be helped by a hearing aid.
+If you answer yes to several of these questions, you likely have some form of hearing loss and should call or text us to get your hearing tested to determine if you could be helped by a hearing aid.

 What is a hearing aid?

 A hearing aid is a small electronic device worn in or behind the ear.
 Hearing aids contain a microphone, an amplifier and a speaker.
 These components are used to detect sound, make portions of it louder and send the enhanced signal to the ear.
 The louder sound makes hearing easier and allows people with hearing loss to listen, communicate and participate more fully in daily activities.

 Most types of hearing loss are classified as sensorineural hearing loss (where the nerve cells of hearing have become damaged due to disease), exposure to loud noise or aging.
 The bad news is that hearing loss of this kind cannot be naturally recovered, but the good news is that you can make better use of the hearing you still have with the right hearing aids.

 Hearing aids send an amplified signal to your ear; your surviving hair cells then detect the signal and send the amplified sound to your brain.
 Your brain then perceives the sound as being louder–resulting in enhanced, effortless hearing.